PasaLab/tachyon-perf/README.md

 ##Run Tachyon-Perf Tests
 1. Copy `conf/tachyon-perf-env.sh.template` to `conf/tachyon-perf-env.sh` and configure it.
 2. Edit `conf/slaves` and distribute the tachyon-perf directory to all the same path on the slave nodes.
-3. The running command is `./bin/tachyon-perf <TaskType> [args...]`
+3. The running command is `./bin/tachyon-perf <TaskType>`
- * The first parameter is the type of test task, and now it should be `Read` or `Write`, means the read test or the write test.
+ * The parameter is the type of test task, and now it should be `Read` or `Write`, means the read test or the write test.
- * The following parameters are the args for the test task, and now it should be the read type for Read task or the write type for Write task.
-The read type and write type are defined in Tachyon, for example, `CACHE(read type)` or `CACHE_THROUGH(write type)`.
+ * The task's configurations are in `conf/<TaskType>.xml`, and you can modify it as your wish.
+Now there has `conf/Read.xml` and `conf/Write.xml`.
 4. When TachyonPerf is running, the status of the test job will be printed on the console.
 For some reasons, if you want to abort the tests, you can just press `Ctrl + C` to terminate current thread and then type the command `./bin/tachyon-perf-abort` at the master node to abort test processes on each slave node.
 5. After all the tests finished successfully, each node will generate a result report, locates at `result/` by default.
 You can also generate a graphical report by following commands in the section "Generating Test Reports".

 ##Configuration
-Here, we list the alternative configurations in `conf/tachyon-perf-env.sh`
+Here, we list the alternative configurations in `conf/tachyon-perf-env.sh`.
+The detailed description of task configurations are in their xml files.
 <table>
     <tr>
         <td><b>Property Name</b></td>